 November 30, 1945: Friday morning edition.
 Great background coverage.

-Actually, until November, 2021, when Al Stettner* sent me this lengthy Louisville clipping from The Courier-Journal, the details of Veterans Air first cargo payload, let alone a glider story, were sketchy.
-Thanks, again, Al.
+Actually, until November, 2021, when Al Stettner sent me this lengthy Louisville, KY, clipping from The Courier-Journal 1, the details of Veterans Air first cargo payload, let alone a glider story, were sketchy.

 The unnamed journalist could claim particularly thorough research.
 Previously unknown or unconfirmed details pepper this article.
 My Uncle Jim is even mentioned, and I had no idea he was involved in Veterans Air.

-Our DC-3 flight crew, Robert Montanarella (pictured in DC-3 left seat) and Robert Chambers, were no strangers to my research before this clipping surfaced.
+Our DC-3 flight crew, Robert Montanarella (above, pictured in DC-3 left seat) and Robert Chambers (not pictured here), were no strangers to my research before this clipping surfaced.
 I had met the Chambers family and collected a number of photos and snippets about Montanarella.
 But Al Stettner’s new clip was gold for the wealth of other details it contained.
-Every time Veterans Air shows up in any research, the “more real” our story becomes.
+Every time Veterans Air shows up in any research, the “more real” the story becomes.

 The next paragraph mentions a totally new name.
 Laister-Kauffman, the aircraft company that, according to the article, “conditioned” our first DC-3 (the Gaye Lyn) for its first payload flight.
 Also, the article reveals that Laister-Kauffman had loaned us a glider.

 Ranking high in the midst of all this journalistic research is mention of Walter Haag, 29, Chicago, pilot of the glider.
 This is the first and only time any details had surfaced about him.
-Until then, I only knew there was a Walter Haag * from his name listed in an AIR TRANSPORT, July 1946,* article.
-It was a fantastic three-page feature beginning on Page 37 written by George Herrick entitled Veterans Air.
+Until then, I only knew there was a Walter Haag from his name listed in an AIR TRANSPORT, July 1946, article.
+It was an engrossing three-page feature beginning on Page 37 written by George Herrick entitled Veterans Air.
 Flies…Anything, Any Place, Any Time.
+4